HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   pub struct Foo<T>;
   ```

-  Note here the `struct` is templatized for supporting the configuration mentioned above; in case your pallet is not going to support configuration, simply write `pub struct Foo;`.
+  Note here the `struct` is templatized for supporting the configuration mentioned above.
+In the case that your pallet is not going to support configuration, simply write `pub struct Foo;`.
 - It's now time for the most significant part, the implementation of the `Verifier` trait.
 It is mandatory to provide code for the following members:

   - `Vk`,